SCLW/Circuitry-Based-Sound/readme.md

 ### Logic Control

-A logic gate is a single input - output device, designed to carry out a specific [Boolean operation](https://en.wikipedia.org/wiki/Boolean_algebra "Boolean algebra"), mapped to two voltage levels.
-Over time, the two alternating voltage levels may form a periodic rectangular waveform and the speed of switching between the two levels is perceived as pitch.
-Aperiodic switching will produce other sonic qualities such as noise or all kinds of texturized sounds.
-The ratio between the on- and off-states is by default close to 1:1, a 50% [duty cycle](https://en.wikipedia.org/wiki/Duty_cycle "duty cycle").
-Further circuitry is needed to change this ratio, which alters the ratio of the amplitudes of the harmonic components to the fundamental.

 In digital electronics 2-level logic, [binary numbers](https://en.wikipedia.org/wiki/Binary_number "binary number") are represented by two defined voltage levels that are specified by the used technology and circuit.
 Everything below a certain voltage threshold level is recognized as 0 and everything above a certain threshold level is recognized as 1.
 A voltage level in between the two thresholds is not defined or forbidden and will produce false output triggers.
 CMOS digital inputs have a high impedance and pick up thermal noise voltages if left floating.
 Unused inputs should be tied to a defined voltage.
 Other input configurations (e.g. taster, toggle switches,) require [pull-up or pull-down resistors](/readme.md#pull-up-and-pull-down-resistors "pull-up or pull-down").
 The two states "0" and "1" are also often referred to as "(logical) high" and "(logical) low", "true" and "false" or "ON" and "OFF".